 Standard processes, procedures, and documentation should be created just like any other project.
 For example, you will need a baseline scope, schedule, and budget, as well as assigned resources, materials, and requirements or outcomes to measure success against.

 Tips for a successful implementation

 To increase the chances of your new PMO being successful, consider the following tips:

-- Maintain motivation through the down periods.
-Implementation of any significant change can be rocky.
-There are likely to be periods where things seem to be happening slowly or not at all.
-It’s important to remain positive and focus on keeping stakeholders engaged and committed to the end goal.
+- Maintain motivation through the down periods: Implementation of any significant change can be rocky.
+There will likely be periods where things seem to be happening slowly or not at all.
+It’s essential to remain positive and focus on keeping stakeholders engaged and committed to the end goal.

-- Ensure you have defined measures of success.
-As mentioned earlier, part of the business case should be outlining the benefits of implementing a PMO.
+- Ensure you have defined measures of success: As mentioned earlier, part of the business case should outline the benefits of a PMO.
 It’s important to have measurable benefits that can be tracked and reported against.
-For example, is the PMO meant to standardize project management reports?
-If so, there should be a date that this will be achieved by, and a way to ensure it was successfully completed.
+For example, will the PMO standardize project management reports?
+If so, there should be a date that this will be achieved, and a way to ensure it was completed.

-- Incorporate enough flexibility for the PMO to adapt and mature.
-As the business grows and changes, the PMO needs to be able to adapt.
-For example, the PMO may start out as a Supportive PMO, but over type morph into a Directive PMO.
+- Incorporate enough flexibility for the PMO to adapt and mature: As the business grows and changes, the PMO needs to adapt.
+For example, the PMO may start as a Supportive PMO, but over type morph into a Directive PMO.

 - The Costs of Having the Wrong Work Management Technology

 - From Surviving to Thriving: 3 Challenges PMOs Need to Conquer Now